Bay View incident

-The Bay View Incident occurred on September 9, 1917, when police clashed with Italian anarchists in the Bay View neighborhood of Milwaukee, Wisconsin.
-A group of Italian anarchists gathered to disrupt a rally held by Reverend Augusto Giuliani, who was the pastor of a local Italian evangelical church.
+On September 9, 1917, members of the Milwaukee Police Department clashed with Italian anarchists in the Bay View neighborhood of Milwaukee, Wisconsin.
+A group of Italian anarchists gathered to disrupt a rally held by Augusto Giuliani, the pastor of a local Methodist church.
 A conflict erupted during the rally and gunfire was exchanged between police and anarchists.
 Two anarchists were killed and two policemen wounded.
 Eleven local Italians were later arrested and charged with attempted murder.

-Two months later, a bomb was found outside of Reverend Giuliani's church, allegedly planted by Galleanists as retaliation for the incident at the rally.
+Two months later, a bomb was found outside of Giuliani's church, allegedly planted by Galleanists as retaliation for the incident at the rally.
 It was taken to the local police station by one of Giuliani's parishioners where it detonated, killing nine policemen and one bystander.
 No one was convicted for the bombing, but the incident precipitated a larger campaign of Galleanist attacks across the United States.
 The November trial of the eleven Bay View anarchists arrested for September's shooting incident was influenced by sentiment related to the bombing.